travelmarx/scrapbook101core/docbuild/articles/add-web-api.md

 }
 ```

-After a some more experimentation and reading, the GET method action became this:
+This worked, but was just the start.
+After some more experimentation and reading, the GET method action became this:

 ```c#
 /// <summary>